Stellantis/stellantis.github.io/webportal/v1-2-quick_start-guidelines.md

 Calls between each cached api should wait at least 50 milliseconds.

-All other apis should respect an interval of at least 500 milliseconds between each call.
+All other API should respect an interval of at least 500 milliseconds between each call.